classiebit/eventmie-pro-docs/resources/docs/1.3/admin/manage-bookings.md

 <a name="Bookings"></a>
 ## Bookings

 All the bookings can be managed from this page.
+When you disable a Booking from the Admin Panel, it's equal to force cancel the booking.
+Ticket scanner will also not allow disabled bookings for check-in.

 ### Create New Booking